Time poverty: Working hours

 Campaigns for the eight-hour workday often used terms such as "leisure" or "recreation" for discretionary time.

 Time poverty can be caused by poor work-life balance and long working hours.
 Professional expectations to work overtime can exacerbate time pressure.
 32-hour workweeks and preventing after-hour work emails could reduce contracted time.
 Parental leave, paid vacation hours, and paid sick leave are proposed solutions to work-induced time poverty.
+One researcher suggested power naps during work hours could reduce feelings of time poverty.

 Low-income students are more likely to be time-poor than their peers due to need to work to pay for food and housing.